dmitryweiner/spirograph/README.md

 spirograph
 ==========

-Android application for the hypotrochoid graph visualisation
+Android application for the hypotrochoid graph visualization

 See http://en.wikipedia.org/wiki/Hypotrochoid